edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast verify -c "${coordinator}:1313" -m manifest.json
 ```

-The CLI will verify the Coordinator via remote attestation using the reference values from a given manifest.
-This manifest needs
+The CLI verifies the Coordinator via remote attestation using reference values from a provided manifest.
-to be communicated out of band to everyone wanting to verify the deployment, as the `verify` command checks
-if the currently active manifest at the Coordinator matches the manifest given to the CLI.
-If the command succeeds,
+This manifest must be distributed out-of-band to all parties performing verification, as the `verify` command checks whether the manifest currently active at the Coordinator matches the one supplied to the CLI.

-the Coordinator deployment was successfully verified to be running in the expected Confidential
-Computing environment with the expected code version.
-The Coordinator will then return its
+If verification succeeds, it confirms that the Coordinator is running in the expected Confidential Computing environment with the correct code version.
-configuration over the established TLS channel.
-The CLI will store this information, namely the root
+The Coordinator then returns its configuration over a secure TLS channel.
-certificate of the mesh (`mesh-ca.pem`) and the history of manifests, into the `verify/` directory.
+The CLI stores this information—including the mesh root certificate (`mesh-ca.pem`), the manifest history, and the associated policies—in the `verify/` directory.
-In addition, the policies referenced in the manifest history are also written into the same directory.

-### Auditing the manifest history and artifacts
+### Auditing the manifest and policies

-In the next step, the Coordinator configuration that was written by the `verify` command needs to be audited.
+Next, the stored Coordinator configuration should be audited.
-A potential voter should inspect the manifest and the referenced policies.
-They could delegate
+A user—or a trusted third party—can review the manifest and the referenced policies to ensure they meet expectations.
-this task to an entity they trust.

 ## 7. Connect securely to the frontend

-After ensuring the configuration of the Coordinator fits the expectation, the user can securely connect
-to the application using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.
+Once the Coordinator’s configuration has been verified, the user can securely connect to the application by using the `mesh-ca.pem` certificate as the root of trust.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: